-MINIMIZER_ALGORITHM_LEVENBERG The second-order Levenberg algorithm tries to perform a Gauss-Newton step using the Hessian matrix and assuming that the curvature of J is locally constant.
-If J at the new x is not reduced by this step then a damping parameter λ is used to scale between Gauss-Newton and a steepest-descent algorithm.
+MINIMIZER ALGORITHM LEVENBERG The second-order Levenberg algorithm tries to perform a Gauss-Newton step using the approximate Hessian matrix and assuming that the curvature of J is locally constant.
+If J at the new \mathbf{x} is not reduced by this step then a damping parameter λ is used to scale between Gauss-Newton and a steepest-descent algorithm.

 MINIMIZER_ALGORITHM_LEVENBERG_MARQUARDT The second-order Levenberg-Marquardt algorithm is similar to the Levenberg algorithm, but scales such that the step sizes are changed in each dimension according to the curvature of the cost function in that dimension (i.e. the diagonal of the Hessian matrix).
-This generally, but not always, results in faster convergence than the Levenberg algorithm.
+This tends to result in faster convergence than the Levenberg algorithm for problems with very different scaling for each element of the state vector.